Rohrmannresearch-TitlelineInNewFont!.jpg

 < joint project with Christa Leung, University of Melbourne>

 Note: Investigates how relationships are established and continued, comparing Chinese and Australian respondents.
-Publication in preparation.
+Main findings presented in conference contribution.

 [EBP] Evaluation of community-based approaches to bushfire preparedness